 The Tomb of Itimad-ud-Daulah

-The beautiful site goes by the nick name “Baby Taj” as it’s also made out of white marble and has a slight resemblance to its big brother.
-It too is located along the banks of the Yamuna River and the grounds are beautiful to stroll around.
+The beautiful site goes by the nick name “Baby Taj” as it’s also made out of white marble and has a slight resemblance to its big brother, the Taj Mahal.
+It too is located along the banks of the Yamuna River and the grounds are beautiful to stroll around away from crowds.

 Much smaller than the previous 2 sights, the Baby Taj is still worth a visit.
 A Mughal mausoleum, it also has the nick name of “jewel box” and some believe it to be the draft for the Taj Mahal.
 Commissioned by Nur Jahan, who was the wife of Jahangir, (the fourth Mughal Emperor and eldest son of Akbar the Great) it was to be the tomb for her father.
 Built between 1622 and 1628, the entire complex is perfectly symmetrical except for the 2 cenotaphs lying side by side in its interior.
 There lie the parents of Nur Jahan.